Marijuana advocates believe that the drug is safe and harmless because

 Some of the more

-common side effects to long-term marijuana use include:
+common side effects of long-term marijuana use include:

 - Intense drug cravings